Dividing marital assets?

 We realize that divorce is never easy.
 There are many decisions to worry about, including the status of the home.
 There are generally two options when discussing common real estate - it can be sold and the proceeds divided, or one party can "buy out" the other.
 In either case, one or both parties would be wise to commission an appraisal of the shared real estate.

-Contact us Mitchell Real Estate Appraisals is at your service if you need an appraisal for the purposes of a divorce or other division of assets.
+Contact us if you require an appraisal related to a divorce or other separation of assets.

 A divorce appraisal must have a well-established, authoritative value conclusion that is defensible during a trial.
 When you order an appraisal from Mitchell Real Estate Appraisals, you are assured the best in service with professional courtesy and the highest quality appraisal.
 Handling the particular challenges of a divorce situation is common territory for us.

 Attorneys in SC and accountants depend on our values when ascertaining real property values for estates, divorces, or other disputes where it is material.
 We have a lot of expertise working with everyone involved and are standing by to assist your needs.
 We create appraisal documents that meet the requirements of the courts and various agencies.